Young seal released in Maryland after months of rehab

 Two other injured seals were released at Assateague this spring.
 Madden said the aquarium usually gets about three seals a year for rehab.

-The other two that were helped were Eloise, another young gray seal, found on the same beach as Tom, and Stewart Little, a 1-year-old male harp seal found in Ocean City.
+The other two were Eloise, another young gray seal, found on the same beach as Tom, and Stewart Little, a 1-year-old male harp seal found in Ocean City.

 Eloise had been “separated from her mom too soon and needed to learn how to eat fish and survive on her own,” Madden said.
 And Stewart Little had gotten too stressed in Ocean City when he came into contact with humans and dogs after coming down from the Arctic, according to Madden.

 Seals migrate from the Arctic to warmer waters in the spring but find that life is different, Madden said.
-In the Arctic, they’re “hanging on the ice,” Madden said, and they sometimes “stress eat,” which keeps them hydrated.
-But in busy Ocean City, they sometimes stress eat but also eat sand, which makes them dehydrated.
+In the Arctic, they’re “hanging on the ice,” Madden said, and they sometimes “stress-eat,” which keeps them hydrated.
+But in busy Ocean City, they sometimes stress-eat but also eat sand, which makes them dehydrated.

 “Once Stewart Little passed his sand and got some electrolytes … he was fine,” Madden said.